use-ink/ink/ARCHITECTURE.md

 module.
 Polkadot SDK and `pallet-revive` only specifies some types as fixed, but many are generic.
-Chains built on Substrate can decide on their own which types they want to use for e.g. the chain's block number or account id's.
+Chains built with Polkadot SDK can decide on their own which types they want to use for e.g. the chain's block number or account id's.

 The `Environment` trait is how ink! knows the concretes types of the chain to which the contract will be deployed to.
 Specifically, our `ink_env` crate defines a trait [`Environment`](https://use-ink.github.io/ink/ink_env/trait.Environment.html) which specifies the types that are relevant for ink! to know.
-By default, ink! uses the default Substrate types, the `ink_env` crate exports an implementation of the `Environment` trait for that:
+By default, ink! uses the default Polkadot SDK types, the `ink_env` crate exports an implementation of the `Environment` trait for that:
 [`DefaultEnvironment`](https://use-ink.github.io/ink/ink_env/enum.DefaultEnvironment.html).

-If you are developing for a chain that uses different types than the Substrate default types you can configure a different environment in the contract macro ([documentation here](https://use-ink.github.io/ink/ink/attr.contract.html#header-arguments)):
+If you are developing for a chain that uses different types than the Polkadot SDK default types you can configure a different environment in the contract macro ([documentation here](https://use-ink.github.io/ink/ink/attr.contract.html#header-arguments)):

 ```rust